BelfodilAimene/fastapi-server/README.md

 Do you confirm generation? (yes/no) [yes] yes
 ```

-The previous command generate `pyproject.tom` that will list the list of your `dependencies`.
+The previous command generate [pyproject.tom](pyproject.tom) that will list the list of your `dependencies`.

-### Next tell poetry that you want to use pyenv as
+### Next tell poetry that you want to use pyenv python

 ```bash
 poetry env use $(pyenv which python)
 ```

-This command will create `virtualenv` where all dependencies will no longer be installed in your system but only in the directory `.venv`.
+This will create a virtual environment where all dependencies will be installed in the .venv directory, rather than on the system Python installation.

-### Next add fastapi dependencies
+### Add FastAPI Dependencies
+To add FastAPI as a dependency, run:

 ```bash
 poetry add fastapi
 ```

-This will output
+This will output:

 ```bash
 Using version ^0.115.8 for fastapi